A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Incomplete factorization preconditioners in low precision

 Given $\ell \ge 0$, during the factorization a filled entry is permitted at position $(i,j)$ provided $level(i,j) \le \ell$.
 The number of entries in $\widetilde L$ (which can be predicted in advance of the numerical factorization using a symbolic factorization) can grow quickly with $\ell$ so only small values are practical.

 Threshold-based incomplete factorizations determine the locations of permissible fill-in in conjunction with the numerical factorization of $C$.
 Entries of $\widetilde L$ of absolute value smaller than a prescribed threshold $\tau > 0$ are dropped as they are computed.
-Unfortunately, choosing a good $\tau$ is highly problem dependent.
+Unfortunately, choosing a good $\tau$ can be highly problem dependent.
 Memory-based methods prescribe the amount of memory available for $\widetilde L$ and retain only the largest entries in each row (or column).
-Many variations have been proposed; a brief overview is given in \cite{sctu:2011}.
+Many variations have been proposed (for example, combining a memory-based method with the use of a drop tolerance); a brief overview is given in \cite{sctu:2011}.

 Another possibility is to employ additional memory during the construction of the incomplete factors that is then discarded.
-The aim is to obtain a high quality preconditioner while maintaining sparsity and allowing the user to control the memory usage (\cite{sctu:2014}).
-Consider the decomposition
+The aim is to obtain a high quality preconditioner while maintaining sparsity and allowing the user to control the memory usage \cite{sctu:2014}.
+The Tismenetsky scheme \cite{tism:91} is a matrix decomposition of the form

 where $\widetilde L$ is lower triangular with positive diagonal entries, $\widetilde R$ is strictly lower triangular and $ E = \widetilde R \widetilde R^T$ is the error matrix.
-On step $j-1$ ($j \ge 2$) of the factorization, the first column of the Schur complement is split into the sum $\widetilde L_{j:n,j}+\widetilde R_{j:n,j},$ where $\widetilde L_{j:n,j}$ contains the entries that are retained in column $j$ of $\widetilde L$\footnote{Here we use the standard section notation, that is, $L_{i:k,j}$ denotes the entries in rows $i$ to $k$ of column $j$}, the diagonal entry $\widetilde R_{j:j,j}$ is zero, and $\widetilde R_{j+1:n,j}$ contains the entries that are not included in $\widetilde L$.
+On step $j-1$ ($j \ge 2$) of the factorization, the first column of the Schur complement is split into the sum $\widetilde L_{j:n,j}+\widetilde R_{j:n,j},$ where $\widetilde L_{j:n,j}$ contains the entries that are retained in column $j$ of $\widetilde L$\footnote{Here we use the standard section notation, that is, $L_{i:k,j}$ denotes the entries in rows $i$ to $k$ of column $j$}, the diagonal entry $(\widetilde R)_{jj}$ is zero, and $\widetilde R_{j+1:n,j}$ contains the entries that are not included in $\widetilde L$.
 In a complete factorization, the Schur complement is updated by subtracting